Dash0 Acquires Lumigo to Expand Agentic Observability Across AWS and Serverless

 How the memory limiter works

 • 🟡 Soft limit reached: Once memory usage exceeds the soft limit, the limiter starts throttling.
-It refuses incoming data from earlier components (like receivers) by sending back a non-permanent error.
+It refuses incoming data from receivers by sending back a non-permanent error.
+This backpressure gives the Collector time to recover.
+The soft limit is calculated as limit - spike_limit.

 • 🔴 Hard limit reached: If memory usage continues to climb and crosses the hard limit (defined by limit_mib or limit_percentage), the processor takes more aggressive action.
 In addition to refusing data, it forces the Go runtime to perform a garbage collection (GC) cycle.
-This is a last-ditch effort to reclaim memory immediately and prevent an OOM crash.
+This is a last-resort attempt to reclaim memory and prevent an OOM crash.
+Once memory usage falls back below the soft limit, the Collector returns to normal operation.

 Quick start: a basic safety net